-3.1 Recognition and Types of Abuse and Neglect
+3.1 Recognition and Types of Abuse , Neglect and Exploitation

-• Staff will maintain an attitude of 'it could happen here' where safeguarding is concerned.
+- Staff will maintain an attitude of 'it could happen here' where safeguarding is concerned.
 When concerned about the welfare of a child, staff will always act in the best interests of the child.

-- All staff at Great Chart Primary School are made aware of the definitions and indicators of abuse and neglect as identified by Working Together to Safeguard Children (2018) and Keeping Children Safe in Education 2022.
+- All staff at Great Chart Primary School are made aware of the definitions and indicators of abuse, neglect and exploitation as identified by Working Together to Safeguard Children (2018) and Keeping Children Safe in Education 2024.
 This is outlined locally within the Kent Support Levels Guidance.

 - All staff in school recognise that when assessing whether a child may be suffering actual or potential harm there are four categories of abuse:

-- o Physical abuse
+- Physical abuse

 - Sexual abuse

 - Emotional abuse

 - Neglect